alcy/perf-cal-2020/pcal20.md

 ```

 That's all it takes.
 A slight variation in the PDQ code can be used to calculate the
-corresponding responce times in Figure 2.
+corresponding response times in Figure 2.

-The point of constructing the PDQ model is to see if there are missed opportunities for performance
+The point of constructing the PDQ model is to see

+  * how the data compares with the model
+  * if there are opportunities for performance improvement

-improvements.
-The hint is that there does not seem to be much.
+The hint from Figure 1 is that there does not seem to be much.
 The initial throughput increases linearly with load and runs along the parallel bound.
 You can't beat that.
-It might be possible to lift the saturation bound in some way but, I'll come back to that later.
+It might be possible to lift the saturation bound in some way but, I'll come back to that shorty.
 The only other improvement might be to reduce the variability in the data.